Crazy as Hell

-Crazy as Hell is a 2002 psychological horror film that is based on the 1982 novel Satan: His Psychotherapy and Cure by the Unfortunate Dr. Kassler, J.S.P.S. by Jeremy Leven and follows Dr. Ty Adams (Michael Beach), an aggressive and overconfident psychiatrist producing a documentary film about a nearby state-run mental hospital.
+Crazy as Hell is a 2002 psychological film that is based on the 1982 novel Satan: His Psychotherapy and Cure by the Unfortunate Dr. Kassler, J.S.P.S. by Jeremy Leven and follows Dr. Ty Adams (Michael Beach), an aggressive and overconfident psychiatrist producing a documentary film about a nearby state-run mental hospital.
 While treating a new patient (Eriq La Salle, who also directed) who claims to be Satan, Dr. Adams begins to question his own perceptions.

 Plot

 Psychiatrist Dr. Ty Adams comes to the Sedah State Mental Hospital to film a documentary.
 While coming across self-assured and overconfident, Adams is secretly haunted by the death of his daughter.
 He strikes up a friendship with the facility's administrator, Dr. Samuel Delazo, playing an ongoing chess game with him.
-Adams is intrigued by a patient (Eriq La Salle) who claims to be Satan and takes a personal interest in his case.
+Adams is intrigued by a patient who claims to be Satan and takes a personal interest in his case.

 When a patient goes to the roof to commit suicide, Adams arrogantly prevents the police from accessing the roof and attempts to talk her down himself.
 Satan inexplicably appears on the rooftop and reveals jarring truths about Adams, and the patient subsequently jumps to her death.
 The incident calls a halt to the documentary.
 Adams declares him a danger to the other patients and has him placed in solitary.

 Adams tracks down his mother and, satisfied that he had found out that his real name is William Barnett Jr., the son of a Baptist preacher who was killed by a junkie.
 As Adams prepares to move on from the facility, he and Dr. Delazo regretfully say their goodbyes, their chess game unfinished.
 Just before he leaves, Barnett's mother arrives and asks him to take a fruit basket to her son.
 She asks Adams if he believes in God, and he replies that he does not.

 He takes one last look at Barnett straitjacketed in his cell, but when he is distracted by an orderly, he looks back into the room to find it empty.
 Turning back to the hallway, he sees Barnett's mother taking off a wig, revealing herself to be Barnett in women's clothes.
 Pursuing him, Adams stumbles into a bedroom where he finds his own bloody corpse, apparently having killed himself over his daughter's death.

 He suddenly is in a library, where Dr. Delazo sits on a throne as the devil surrounded by the patients and staff, all horribly transformed.
 Delazo says, "Checkmate."
 Adams shouts that it is not real, and that he knows who he is.
 Delazo asks "Who are you?"
 Adams says he is a good man.
 Delazo replies "Then why are you here?"
 As Adams keeps protesting that he is a good man, the screen fades to black.